 sudo /opt/local/lib/rabbitmq_server-1.6.0/sbin/rabbitmq-server

-When I wrote about getting started with SMQueue I created a consumer that pushed timestamps onto the queue and a consumer that printed the values from the queue to the terminal.
-Recreating that using the AMQP gem is simple.
+When I wrote about getting started with SMQueue, I created a producer that pushed timestamps onto a queue and a consumer that printed them to the terminal.
+Recreating that with the AMQP gem is straightforward.

 gem sources -a http://gems.github.com